 |Did this page help you?
 Yes | No | Tell us about it...|

 After an alarm invokes an action due to a change in state, its subsequent behavior depends on the type of action that you have associated with the alarm.
 For Auto Scaling policy notifications, the alarm continues to invoke the action for every period that the alarm remains in the new state.
-For Amazon SNS notifications, no additional actions are invoked.
+For Amazon Simple Notification Service notifications, no additional actions are invoked.

 An alarm has three possible states:

 INSUFFICIENT_DATA—The alarm has just started,

 the metric is not available, or not enough data is available for the metric to determine

 In the following figure, the alarm threshold is set to 3 and the minimum breach is 3